therealdydx/Quantitative-Reasoning/README.md

 # If....

 ## You are a student
-Contact me if you see any errors here
+Contact me if you see any errors here, thanks.

 ## You are NOT a student (be it peers or others O.O)
 Please feel free to browse through this schoolwork repository and drop me a message as always if you found it interesting.